Download a PDF of this fact sheet here

 What are fibroids?

-Uterine fibroids (also called myomas or leiomyomas) are benign (non-cancerous) tumors of muscle tissue that can enlarge and/or distort the uterus (womb) and sometimes the cervix.
-They start from the smooth muscle cells in the wall of the uterus.
+Uterine fibroids (also called myomas or leiomyomas) are benign (noncancerous) tumors of muscle tissue found in the uterus.
+They can enlarge and/or distort the uterus (womb) and sometimes the cervix (lower part of the uterus).
+They grow from the smooth muscle cells in the wall of the uterus.

 What causes fibroids?

-Fibroids happen when a genetically-altered single muscle cell in the wall of the uterus multiplies rapidly to form a tumor.
+Fibroids happen when a genetically altered muscle cell in the wall of the uterus produces excessive muscle tissue, creating a mass that enlarges.
 The exact cause of fibroids is unclear, but evidence suggests that both genetics and hormones play roles.
-Estrogen (a hormone produced primarily by the ovaries) may stimulate growth of fibroids.
-After menopause, when estrogen levels are low, fibroids rarely grow and frequently shrink.
-Their growth and development may also be influenced by progesterone, a hormone produced by the ovary after ovulation and during pregnancy.
-There is no evidence that any nutritional or lifestyle factors affect fibroid growth and development.
+For instance, fibroids are slightly more common in African American women compared with Caucasian women.
+Estrogen and progesterone (hormones produced primarily by the ovaries) may stimulate growth of fibroids.
+After menopause, when hormone levels are low, fibroids rarely grow and frequently shrink.
+There is little evidence that nutritional or lifestyle factors affect fibroid growth and development.
 Similarly, medications such as low-dose birth control pills have little or no impact on fibroid growth.

 Where are fibroids found?